keketso-prog/AWS-RE-START-JOURNEY/About-Me.md

 Administrative experience has taught me the importance of organization, time management, and attention to detail-skills that translate perfectly into the tech world.
 Now, I am combining those strengths with my new technical knowledge to become a well-rounded cloud professional.

-🌟What I'm Looking For I am looking to:
+🌟What I'm Looking Forward to:

+I am looking to:

 💼Start my career in cloud computing.